digital-asset/daml/docs/source/getting-started/app-architecture.rst

 This should open the Visual Studio Code editor at the root of the project.
 (You may get a new tab pop up with release notes for the latest SDK - just close this.)
 Using the file *Explorer* on the left sidebar, navigate to the ``daml`` folder and double-click on the ``User.daml`` file.

-This models the data and workflow for users of the app.
+This DAML code defines the data and *workflow* of the application.
 The core data is at the start of the ``User`` contract template.

 .. literalinclude:: code/daml/User.daml